 Use STATIS to analyze multiple configurations of objects / quantitative variables to study and visualize the links between the objects as well as the agreements between the configurations.

 The STATIS method is a multi-configuration data analysis method most used in sensometry.
 The configurations can be various assessors, subjects or judges.
-STATIS can be particularly used in the case of projective mapping / Napping, conventional profiling, free choice profiling.
+STATIS can be particularly used in the case of projective mapping / Napping, conventional profiling, and free choice profiling.
 The great interest of STATIS is that atypical configurations have a smaller weight than this of central configurations.
 Therefore, the analysis best reflects the general point of view and not those atypical configurations.